-In Washington State, 65% (199,260) of young children in families where all parents work are not in formal care.
+In Washington State, 78% (258,267) of young children in families where all parents work are not in formal care.
 Nationally, about 25% of these children regularly spend time in the care of a Family, Friend, or Neighbor (FFN) caregiver.
 Families who choose FFN care do so because they know and trust the caregiver and usually share home cultures, languages, and values.
 Communities of color, immigrant and refugee families, parents who work nontraditional hours, families with infants and toddlers, and families of children with special needs report using FFN at higher rates than their peers.
 Caregivers provide care as a way to support the family and child, and they have nurturing relationships that extend well beyond the child's early years.

 Families who depend on FFN caregivers and qualify by income level can participate in the Working Connections Child Care Subsidy program.
-However, the subsidy rates are extremely low at \$3 an hour for FFN caregivers.
+However, the subsidy rates are extremely low at \$4 an hour for FFN caregivers.
 Systems need to more equitably support this part of our care infrastructure by increasing FFN child care subsidy rates, providing financial and material support (e.g., diapers, food, toys), and expanding programs that support caregivers, such as facilitated play groups and home visiting programs like Parents as Teachers.

-of young children 25% of young children with all parents in the workforce are in FFN care nationally.
-In Washington State, this would amount to approximately 49,815 children in FFN care.
+of young children with all parents in the workforce are in FFN care in Washington state.

-is the WCCC Subsidy rate for Family, PER HOUR Friend, and Neighbor caregivers.
+\$4.00 is the WCCC Subsidy rate for Family, PER HOUR Friend, and Neighbor caregivers.